 Kenzie offers a more melancholy and less optimistic perspective to the track.
 “When I wrote the second verse,” Kenzie stated, “I was feeling some emotions that were dark and confusing, and I feel as though this song paraphrased those feelings, which resulted in a beautiful body of work.”

-Eaglin released “Maybe” as a follow-up to “Vanilla,” which was released back in February.
+“Maybe” follows Eaglin’s first single, “Vanilla,” which was released back in February.
 The tracks differ vastly in sound and subject matter, as “Vanilla” is a sweeter-than-candy pop-rock track.
 Eaglin’s self-titled debut EP, set to release later this month, will be an exhibition of their sweeping wingspan of talent.
 When asked what to expect of the debut, Bailee stated, “A range of different sounds with one common thread: summer!
 We wanted to make a sunny, fun body of work that also showcases our different writing and music styles.
 We have a lot of influences, Kenzie has a lot of vocal range, so we didn’t hold back.
 We really think there’s something for everyone, here.”

 Those influences that Bailee mentioned include practically their entire family.
 I’m talking the whole roost.
 “We have a large family and are blessed to have known our grandparents and even our great-grandparents,” Bailee said, “We are multiracial and ethnically diverse as a family, so we really had access to so many different cultural norms and traditions.”